The 9 Best DJ Controllers in the Market (June 2018)

 You also get close Serato integration, though you only get Serato Intro in the package, not the full-featured Serato.
 However, you can also map it for Traktor or VirtualDJ, making it truly platform agnostic.

-All of these and a sub $250 price tag, plus Pioneer’s proven reliability, makes this the single best offering in the <$300 price level.
+All of these and the price tag, plus Pioneer’s proven reliability, makes this the single best offering in the budget range.

 Let’s take a look at its best features.